Поживна цінність на 100 г

 • 2 medium tomatoes

-• 2 green onion sprouts
+• 2 stalks of green onion

 • 1/2 small red onion